cmyrsh/smartmeter-reader/README.md

 ### Using Individual Parameter Flags
 We can also specify individual parameters instead of -config.
-Although -config will take precedence over other parameters and when specified other paramters are ignored.
+Although -config will take precedence over other parameters and when specified other parameters are ignored.
 Individual Params are
 ```
   -debug